abhishek981996/FormDjango/README.md

+# FormDjango
-# FormDjango just a try to impliment forms in django using form model.
+Just a try to impliment forms in django using form model.